-This means that for a price range of \$ 100 to \$ 125 per barrel, we have in principle already found most or all the oil that we can afford to burn during this century under the Success Scenario.
+This means that for an oil price range of \$ 100 to \$ 125 per barrel, we have in principle already found most or all the oil that we can afford to burn during this century under the Success Scenario.

 Failure Scenario.
 Chart 1 also contains the failure scenario.
 This is based on continuing growth of oil demand, although it is assumed that the growth rate will slow down.
 In other words the implementation of the Paris Agreement would be a complete failure.
 This scenario would require 4225 billion barrels of oil.
-This volume is significantly over current proved reserves or reasonable expectations of what can be further recovered from existing reservoirs and possible new petroleum discoveries to be made.
-Such a scenario would probably require tapping as yet uneconomic petroleum resources on a large scale, such as the Green River oil shale in Utah.
+This volume is significantly over current proved reserves and reasonable expectations of what can be further recovered from existing reservoirs, possible new petroleum discoveries to be made and new developments of shale oil projects.
+Such a scenario would probably require tapping currently uneconomic petroleum resources on a large scale, such as the Green River oil shale in Utah.